automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Wuerhosaurus.md

 # Wuerhosaurus
-## Description: Could this have been the last of the stegosaurs?
+## Could this have been the last of the stegosaurs?